Longest Consecutive Sequence

 Solution analysis

-For each element X[i], we are finding the length of the longest consecutive streak of integers using the inner loop.
-So overall time complexity = n * Time complexity of finding the longest consecutive streak starting from each element = n * Time complexity of inner while loop.
+For each element X[i], we find the length of the longest consecutive streak of integers using the inner loop.
+So, the overall time complexity is equal to n times the time complexity of finding the longest consecutive streak starting from each element, which is equal to n times the time complexity of the inner while loop.

-The time complexity of the inner while loop depends on two things: 1) The length of the longest consecutive streak starting from a given element (This could be n in the worst case) and 2) The time complexity of searching an element in the streak linearly (This is O(n) in the worst case).
+The time complexity of the inner while loop depends on two things: 1) The length of the longest consecutive streak starting from a given element (this could be n in the worst case), and 2) The time complexity of searching for an element in the streak linearly (which is O(n) in the worst case).

-The time complexity of the inner while loop in the worst case = n * O(n) = O(n²).
+The time complexity of the inner while loop in the worst case is n * O(n) = O(n²).
 This process is repeated for each element of the array.
-So the overall time Complexity = n * O(n²) = O(n³).
+Therefore, the overall time complexity is n * O(n²) = O(n³).

-Space complexity = O(1), as we are using a constant number of variables.
+The space complexity is O(1), as we are using a constant number of variables.

 Using sorting and single loop